• Skip to main content

 There is a process called flushing which will also help increase the quality (not necessarily the quantity) of your yield.
 The idea is to give your plants only clean water with no additives for a period before harvesting, which cleanses the buds of the minerals and nutrients the plant needs to grow.

-Harvesting without proper flushing will produce buds that contain the minerals and nutrients you were adding to the water.
+Harvesting without flushing will produce buds that contain the minerals and nutrients you were adding to the water.

 When burned, this produces smoke that is too dense, because it is filled with other burned compounds besides the buds and the trichomes and THC.